MohsenHNSJ/TunlDigr/README.md

 - Configures `ufw` to allow port (can be customized)
 - Uses `AVX` optimized package automatically if the machine supports it (`amd64v3`)
 - Generates required certificates and keys (CN can be customized)
-- Generates QR-Code to connect easily
+- Generates QR-Code to connect easily (can be disabled)

 # Requires:
 1. VPS with Linux OS outside of Iran and accessible by the user (Tests were done on Ubuntu 22.04)